 Like the tectonic plates that shift beneath our feet, the digital advertising industry is in a state of flux.
 The landscape as we know it is changing dramatically, driven by a series of dynamic forces that create both opportunities and risks.

-Couple this with the much discussed third-party cookie phaseout, and it becomes clear that digital marketers need to tear up the rulebook on all that has gone before on targeting.
+The global spread of privacy legislation is one example, with even IAB Europe in breach of GDPR, and various US states following in the path of CPRA with third-party cookie phaseout, and it becomes clear that digital marketers need to tear up the rulebook on all that has gone before on targeting.

 Digital video ad spend has an intriguing role to play in this new, post-behavioral universe that we find ourselves in.
 The channel is currently booming.
 But with such a large proportion of these ads being skipped and pre-roll ads especially unpopular with users, video ads are all too often ineffective for brands and feel invasive and irrelevant for consumers.